AndrewJVella/Keybird-Password-Manager/README.txt

 Tests are written into the source.
 At the main menu select the following:
 -1 for general testing purposes
--2 to run the file cleaner
--3 to generate sample files
+-2 to generate sample files

 -LEGAL-